Town Electric Vehicle and EV Charging Stations

 The Town recently added our first all-electric vehicle (EV) to the Town vehicle pool.
 Partially funded by a grant from Northern Sierra Air Quality Management District, the new EV is an important step toward reducing the Town’s greenhouse gas emissions and will help us pilot EV use for future expansion throughout the Town fleet.

 With zero tailpipe emissions, the EV is expected to reduce Town GHG emissions by 5.5 MT of CO2e annually.
-The battery will be charged by Truckee Donner Public Utility District electricity.
-TDPUD reports that nearly 65% of their electricity is currently procured from carbon-free resources, and the district is making strides to increase its renewable portfolio.
+The battery will be charged by Truckee Donner Public Utility District electricity, of which nearly 65% is currently procured from carbon-free resources, and the district is making strides to increase its renewable portfolio.
 EVs also have lower fueling and maintenance costs than gasoline-powered cars.